Azure-Samples/contoso-chat/docs/workshop/docs/02-Setup/2-Provision-And-Setup/02-Skillable.md

 ## 3. Authenticate with Azure

 To access our Azure resources, we need to be authenticated from VS Code.
 Make sure the Terminal pane is active in the GitHub Codespaces tab.
-Then, **complete both steps** below (click each to expand for instructions).
+Then, **complete both steps** below.

 !!! warning "REMINDER: Use the Skillable-provided Azure Subscription for this step.
 Do **NOT** use a personal subscription!"